wp-plugins/bbboing/readme.txt

 1. Example of [bbboing form=y cols=80 text="some text"]

 == Upgrade Notice ==
+= 1.7 =
+Now dependent upon oik v2.2 or higher.
+Tested with WordPress 4.0

 = 1.6 =
-Now dependent upon oik v2.1-beta
+Now dependent upon oik v2.1 or higher.
+Tested with WordPress 3.9

 = 1.5 =
 Required for smart-bbboing